michaelcpuckett/activity-kit/README.md

-# activitypub-core
+# ActivityKit

-This is a [Lerna](https://lerna.js.org/) monorepo that holds packages related to an implementation of the ActivityPub protocol specification.
+This is a [Lerna](https://lerna.js.org/) monorepo that holds packages related to a TypeScript implementation of the ActivityPub protocol.

 [ActivityPub](https://activitypub.rocks) is a standardized method of exchanging social data.